racket/racket/src/mac/README.txt

  Note: PATH above ensures that pkg-config binaries are used to find things in <dest> rather than some other area, such as /opt/local.

+ Be sure to use two-level namespaces for all libraries.
+While two-level namespaces are the default on Mac OS X, some packages turn on flat namespaces, at least on PowerPC.
+Use `otol -vh' and look for "TWOLEVEL" in the output to check that a library uses two-level namespaces.

 XCode:
  Build PSMTabBarControl.
 You only need the Framework target, and